conduktor/docs/kafka-cluster-connection/import-export-configurations/import-export.md

 ### Import Configurations

-You can import Cluster Configurations from a file or directly from your clipboard!
+You can import Cluster Configurations from a file, from [Github](github-enterprise.md) or directly from your clipboard!
 If the cluster already exist,we will ask you if you want to override the existing cluster configuration or not \(see below\).

 ![](../../.gitbook/assets/config/import-export/2-import.png)